klein-artur/StringFeeder/README.md

   The syntax is `ifNotSet([fieldname]; [trueOutput]; [falseOutput])`.
 Will return the true output if the field is not existent in the parameters.
 - `$if(field_name; "result if not set"; "result if set")` The syntax is `if([fieldname]; [trueOutput]; [falseOutput])`.
 This is for checking booleans.
 If the field is not a boolean the clause is considered als false.
+- Comments: A `#` will comment for the rest of the line. or you can end the comment with `#` again.
+Comments cannot contain multiple lines.
+Comments will not end in the final string.
+- Escaping: You can escape characters by placing a backslash before them.
+So for example `\$some_var` will end in the string as `$some_var` and will not be recognized as a placeholder and `\#` will not indicate a comment but rather end up as `#` in the string.

 ## How To